Stock Image: The Absolute Sound | Design: HomeStudioBasics

 Mid-Range

-The mid-range on the Hawk also seems kind of subdued, and dare I say strained.
+The mid-range on the Hawk is also subdued, and dare I say strained.
 It definitely drops off quite considerably, and at times feels lost in the mix.

 A lot of this has to do with the bass shelf which tends to get in the way of what the mids are trying to do.